Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Both samples are specific to movies, mentioning visual narratives, moving images, and screen presentation.
-They avoid the word 'movie' effectively.
+The informed clues are excellent.
+They provide specific and distinct details related to 'movie' (darkened room, screen, visual narrative, visual storytelling medium, performance, design, audiences, viewers) without using any variations of the answer itself.
+They are challenging but clearly point to the correct answer.

 ✅ Strengths:
 - Generally specific and relate to correct answer